Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 The Problem | How Algorithms Are Burying Value

 Search engines use algorithms to decide which content to show users.
-But these models aren’t neutral.
-They’re trained on:
+But these models aren’t neutral and unbiased.
+That’s because the following data was used to train the algorithms:

 - Machine learning patterns